Course Title: Advanced Pathology

 Overview of Assessment

 Assessment will be conducted in the form of progressive assessment tasks during semester that will test your understanding of the theoretical basis of human disease.
-Case studies, workshop/e-module activities and an assignment will test your ability to apply that knowledge to given pathological presentations and to correlate theory with clinical presentation.
+Case studies, workshop activities, e-modules and a final exam will test your ability to apply that knowledge to given pathological presentations and to correlate theory with clinical presentation.

 Assessment Tasks